rflandau/Orv/README.md

 #### Blacklisting

-**Not Implemented**

 To prevent clients from routinely being served the same content (for instance, if a service is heartbeating the vault, not is not properly handling clients), GET requests *should* support blacklisting addressing to force the vault to return a different provider, even if it requires going further up the vault.

-The currently protocol does not support this, but a future version would need to to improve usability.
+The included prototype does not support this, but a future version would need to to improve usability.

 ## "Rivering" VaultKeepers

-**Not Implemented**

 For partition resiliency and load balancing, Orv could support a lateral connection between VKs of the same height.
 We call this functionality "rivering", as it creates a gossip stream between VKs *of the same height*.
 Rivered VKs are VKs that duplicate information across one another.
 This allows a vault to not splinter completely at the loss of the root and potentially reduces the hotspot that forms around root.